../_images/week1.jpeg

 During this workshop, students will dive deeper into what each individual brings to the team.
 We’ll discuss what prior knowledge and skills we have that could be relevant to the team project.
 Further, we will reflect on how we prefer to work and communicate with each other.
 We will use a culture map to identify cultural and personal differences in communication and teamwork, aiming to understand how the individual team members can collaborate effectively.

 Working effectively in a team requires good understanding of what knowledge and skills are required for the project to be undertaken, but also good understanding of cultural (including: field of expertise, social-economic background, or country of origin) and personal preferences of oneself and of all the team members.
 In this workshop, you will identify what skills and knowledge might be needed to start the project and if the required skills and knowledge are already present in the team.
 In addition, you’ll work on identifying and discussing personal and cultural preferences regarding teamwork and communication.
-Analysing how cultural habits position themselves relative to another culture, a deeper understanding of how culture influences collaboration will be discussed. (further information can be found in The Culture Map, Erin Meyer, ISBN: 9781610392761).
+We’ll discuss how cultural habits can interact with other cultures to develop deeper understanding of how culture influences collaboration.
+(Further information can be found in The Culture Map, Erin Meyer, ISBN: 9781610392761).

 During this workshop, you will discuss what expertise each team members bring to the group, and formulate your learning goals.